BDI-pathogens/BEEHIVE_GWAS/README.md

 A code to draw the phylogenetic tree in figure 1 of the paper.
 This calls the set of function in `function_plot.phylo.R`.

-`function_plot.phylo`
+`function_plot.phylo.R`

-A function to draw a nice phylogenetic tree with metadata.
+A set of functions to draw a nice phylogenetic tree with metadata.

 `GlobalAln_to_HXB2coords.csv`